SUNNY CAL JOURNAL - My Mother's Hands

 So it is that hard work, dedication and sacrifice surrounded by her enduring love I remember about my mom this Labor Day.

-The sweater factory, which once employed hundreds of regional blue-collar workers, was globalized to Mexico, among thousands of other blue collar jobs.
+The sweater factory, which once employed hundreds of regional blue-collar workers, was globalized to Mexico, among a thousand of other blue collar jobs in this region.